Did Machel Drop a Dud? — Or Are We Just Blinded by the Monk’s Magic?

 Let us spread awareness of the culture of the Caribbean diaspora.

 We do this to promote Caribbean culture, musicians, and music producers.
 We are able to honor and promote the rich sounds and stories of the Caribbean thanks to your support.
 Together, we can ensure that this rich cultural legacy reaches a wider audience and fosters creativity and connections.
-While it is important to always purchase music, you should avoid sharing promotional music, as doing so denies songwriters, producers, and artists essential revenue.
+While it is important to always purchase music, you should avoid sharing promotional music because doing so denies essential revenue to songwriters, producers, and artists.
 You can find all of our posts online on social media platforms like Facebook, YouTube, Instagram, Spotify, and SoundCloud.
 We recommend that you explore your favorite content on FeedSpot/RSS Feed, Threads, Bluesky, and Twitter/X, including email subscriptions.
 Thank you in advance.

 Production Notes/Music Credits:

-Song Title: Spirit of Carnival
+Song Title: Licks

-Artist/Performed by: Okay Pronto
+Artist/Performed by: Iwer George

 Origin: Trinidad, Republic of Trinidad & Tobago